Toyota Corolla Common Problems and Solutions

 Problem:

 While cruising, the transmission downshifts.
-Sometimes it goes into a lower gear by itself and causes engine braking.
+Sometimes it shifts into a lower gear by itself, causing engine braking.

 Solution:

 This is a serious issue that will require a complete replacement of the cruise control system.
-A challenging job, but you can find the replacement unit from us and have it delivered to you.
+It's a challenging job, but you can source the replacement unit from us and have it delivered to you.

 Difficulty level